terraform-viettelidc/terraform-provider-vcloud/website/docs/r/org.html.markdown

 The `vapp_lease` section contains lease parameters for vApps created in the current organization, as defined below:

 * `maximum_runtime_lease_in_sec` - (Required) How long vApps can run before they are automatically stopped (in seconds).
 0 means never expires.
 Values accepted from 3600+
-<br>Note: Default when the whole `vapp_lease` block is omitted is 604800 (7 days) but may vary depending on vCD version
+<br>Note: Default when the whole `vapp_lease` block is omitted is 604800 (7 days) but may vary depending on vCloud version
 * `power_off_on_runtime_lease_expiration` - (Required) When true, vApps are powered off when the runtime lease expires.
 When false, vApps are suspended when the runtime lease expires.
 <br>Note: Default when the whole `vapp_lease` block is omitted is false
 * `maximum_storage_lease_in_sec` - (Required) How long stopped vApps are available before being automatically cleaned up (in seconds).
 0 means never expires.
 Regular values accepted from 3600+
-<br>Note: Default when the whole `vapp_lease` block is omitted is 2592000 (30 days) but may vary depending on vCD version
+<br>Note: Default when the whole `vapp_lease` block is omitted is 2592000 (30 days) but may vary depending on vCloud version
 * `delete_on_storage_lease_expiration` - (Required) If true, storage for a vApp is deleted when the vApp's lease expires.
 If false, the storage is flagged for deletion, but not deleted.
 <br>Note: Default when the whole `vapp_lease` block is omitted is false